texfaq/texfaq.github.io/FAQ-ltxcmds.md

 In fact, each kernel module `dtx` file will process separately through LaTeX, so you don't have to work with the whole of `source2e`.
-You can easily determine which module defines the macro you're interested in: use your ''malleable text editor'' to find the definition in `latex.ltx`; then search backwards from that point for a line that starts
+You can easily determine which module defines the macro you're interested in: use your "malleable text editor" to find the definition in `latex.ltx`; then search backwards from that point for a line that starts
 `%%% From File:&nbsp;&mdash; that line